danieldrews/modal-sample/README.md

-# modal-sample
+# ModalSample

-Angular cdk modal with injector and overlay
+This project uses @angular/cdk with injector and overlay to create modals capable of opening components and templates

+Still a work in progress!